Open PRN File

 Printer files can either be printer through USB connection or parallel connection.
 For printing PRN files from Windows command line, similar command should be typed.
 "COPY /B [filename.prn] \\[Computer Name]\[Shared Printer Name]", this allows the PRN file to be printed through USB connection.
 While "COPY /B [filename.prn] LPT1:" is for parallel connection.

-Applications that can open these files include AllWeb FastPrint, Free Raw Print, the Windows command line, and other printer software capable of viewing PRN files for both Mac and Windows.
+Applications that can open PRN files include AllWeb FastPrint, Free Raw Print, the Windows command line, and other printer software capable of viewing PRN files for both Mac and Windows.

-For more general information about files, file extension prn and registry you can read one of the following articles:
+For more general information about how to open PRN files, file extension prn and registry you can read one of the following articles:

 - Folders, files and paths - Files are the entries or information stored on your computer.
 These are represented by binary coding and written on the tracks on a disk.
 Files are often represented by distinct icons, a normal practice done by Microsoft with their products including system files for their series of operating systems...